 Art that is tangible in the physical sense and comprehensible intellectually, especially the figure, is currently undergoing a renaissance.
 There is a new appreciation of all that is resilient, static and permanent.
 Mario Dilitz creates concrete sculptures using natural materials which represent the compact surface, the external appearance of the human body.

-Mario Dilitz’s sculptures have been shown at various art fairs and galleries around the globe.
+Mario Dilitz, born in 1973 in Innsbruck, currently works and lives in Axams near Innsbruck.
+His sculptures have been shown at various art fairs and galleries around the globe.